wang-henry4/claude-smart/README.md

 Four ways this changes what Claude Code can do for you:

-- **Actionable, not just informative:** Produces playbooks Claude can follow next time; memory only records what happened.
+- **Stop repeating the same mistakes:** Produces actionable playbooks Claude can follow next time; memory only records what happened.

   > *Example:* you tell Claude to stop running `npm test` without `--run` because watch mode hangs.
   > **Memory:** “user was annoyed about npm test hanging”
   > **Learning:** “always pass `--run` to `npm test` in this repo — default watch mode blocks CI”

-- **Optimized paths, not just past events:** Preserves successful execution paths so Claude can reuse what already works.
+- **Start from the optimized path:** Preserves and optimizes successful execution paths so Claude can reuse what already works.
   > *Example:* Claude spends several iterations trying to start the local dev environment before discovering that this repo requires `pnpm dev:all` instead of the usual `npm run dev`.
   > **Memory:** “user mentioned that `npm run dev` did not work”
   > **Learning:** “for this repo, always use `pnpm dev:all` to start the full local stack — `npm run dev` only starts the frontend and causes missing service errors”